techouse/alfred-emoji/README.md

 ## Usage

-Just type `emoji` followed by your search query.
+Just type `ej` followed by your search query.

 ```
-emoji rocket
+ej smile
 ```

 Either press `⌘Y` to Quick Look the result, or press `<enter>` copy it to your clipboard.